stevenpencle/D6-LOA/README.md

 ---

 ![alt text](Documentation/secrets_json.png "secrets.json file you will need")

+> An explaination of user secrets.
+Using the Azure platform requires access to services that provide things like identity management and authentication, SMTP (email), and FDOT enterprise data.
+These services require a secret (password) for each application.
+The EDAT Template has been assigned secrets for you to use during development.
+Once your application is ready to be deployed to Azure TEST, you will need to request secrets that are specific to your application.

+#### Download and Run the PowerShell Script to Create a New Application from the Template

 > Save the secrets.json file in the `EdatTemplate` project folder.
 The .gitignore file is already configured to ignore this file, but please verify.
 See the image below for the project structure.
 Notice that the `EdatTemplate` project is the .NET Core project and the `ClientApp` folder contains the Angular application.